ton-blockchain/docs/docs/func-task/README.md

 We added an extra check: `throw_if(34, check_signature(slice_hash(data), signature, public_key))`

 The owner’s signature is used to sign the incoming message.
-The body of a valid incoming message won’t match the contract data, an error message will not be emitted, and you are free to delete this line.
+The body of a valid incoming message won’t match the contract data, an error will not be emitted, and you are free to delete this line.
 </p>
 </details>